betterscientificsoftware/bssw.io/Articles/Blog/what-is-an-inclusive-minute.md

 While a focus on inclusive practices may seem like a new idea, the truth is the code we've been writing has for decades exemplified all the best goals of inclusion.
 For example, our community desires *interoperable* libraries so that, for example, an application can easily swap one solver library (e.g. PETSc) for another (e.g. HYPRE).
-Interoperability is a manifestatin of inclusion in the code we write.
+Interoperability is a manifestation of inclusion in the code we write.

-We also value both API (e.g. compile-time) and ABI (link-time) compatability in successive or related versions of the same library.
+We also value both API (e.g. compile-time) and ABI (link-time) compatibility in successive or related versions of the same library.
 This is yet another manifestation of inclusion in the code we write.
 Likewise, we want our applications used by people all over the world and as such, value having interfaces (e.g. GUIs, CLIs) as well as documentation available in multiple human languages.
 For example, the VisIt application GUI supports English, French and Spanish and is designed to easily support other human languages.